Yuli Gurriel Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres' 4.01 team ERA ranks 10th among all MLB pitching staffs.
+- The Padres have the 10th-ranked team ERA among all MLB pitching staffs (4.01).

-- Weathers (1-3 with a 3.94 ERA and 18 strikeouts in 29 2/3 innings pitched) gets the start for the Padres, his sixth of the season.
+- Snell makes the start for the Padres, his 11th of the season.
+He is 1-6 with a 5.22 ERA and 54 strikeouts in 50 2/3 innings pitched.

-- The lefty's most recent appearance was on Wednesday against the Washington Nationals, when he threw six innings, surrendering four earned runs while giving up seven hits.
+- In his last appearance on Thursday, the lefty threw five innings against the Washington Nationals, allowing one earned run while surrendering four hits.

-- In seven games this season, the 23-year-old has amassed an ERA of 3.94, with 5.5 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- In 10 games this season, the 30-year-old has put up an ERA of 5.22, with 9.7 strikeouts per nine innings.
+Opponents are batting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.